will-clarke/wclarke.net/src/stories/2022-03-14--long-voyage.md

 Matt blearily looked at the road ahead.
 They'd been travelling for a long time and the Citroen's petrol was running low.
 It was Sam's turn to drive and Matt let the warmth and vibrations of the car lull him back to sleep.

+---

 Matt woke up.
 As the cryogenic numbness slowly faded, he remembered where he was.
-It was his turn to do the maintenance.
-The ship was still had two light-years to go.
+It was his turn to maintain the ship.
+They were still two light-years away.
+Sam was hibernation stats were all normal.

-The brain stimulation had kept his brain active.

-Now he had work to do.
+Matt stood up.
+The brain stimulation had left him with some strange cryo-dreams.
+He shook off some wistful thought about his old life on Earth and went back to work.